Toyota P engine

-The Toyota P family is an overhead valve inline-four engine produced from October 1959 through 1994.
-Originally fitted to the Corona passenger car, it was soon relegated to commercial use vehicles and for its latter two decades it mostly powered various forklifts.
+The Toyota P engine is a family of overhead valve inline-four engines produced from October 1959 through 1994 by Toyota.
+Originally fitted to the Corona passenger car, it was soon relegated to commercial use vehicles, and for its latter two decades it mostly powered various forklifts.

 P

 The 997 cc P was produced from 1959 through 1961.
 Bore and stroke are 69.9x65 mm.